 Changing accountants – how the process works in practice

 As a limited company owner, there may come a time when you decide to change accountants.
-This could be for a multitude of reasons – high fees and/or poor service being frequently cited by small businesses.
+This could be for many reasons – high fees and/or poor service being frequently cited by small businesses.

-This letter is sent by your newly instructed accountant to your old one, and it officially informs them that you intend to move to someone else.
-However, the switching process is not quite as simple as that, as we discuss in this article.
+Your newly instructed accountant sends this letter to your old one, officially informing them that you intend to move to someone else.

 So, what exactly is involved in switching?

-In an ideal world, the task of moving accountants should be a relatively quick and painless one, with the following steps typically ensuing after you’ve decided to leave your current accountant for pastures new:
+In an ideal world, the task of moving accountants should be a relatively quick and painless one, with the following steps typically ensuing after you’ve decided to leave your current accountant for new pastures:

 • Instructing your new accountant (read our article on choosing an accountant first).